 Civil Rights and Education Groups Commemorate 60th Anniversary of Brown v.
-Board Of Education and Ask “How Far Have We Really Come?”Headlines, National News
+Board Of Education and Ask “How Far Have We Really Come?”Headlines, Politics

 This week, civil rights and education groups joined together to commemorate the 60th anniversary of the pivotal Brown v.
 Board of Education Supreme Court decision that ended legal segregation in America’s public schools.
 Ten groups signed on to a full-page print ad placed in the New York Times that poses the question “How Far Have We Really Come?” in achieving educational equity, excellence and empowerment for all children.

 The organizations featured in the ad include the National Urban League, National Action Network, National Council of La Raza, NAACP, The Leadership Conference on Civil and Human Rights, Campaign for High School Equity, Alliance for Excellent Education, The National Coalition on Black Civic Participation, NALEO Educational Fund and National Indian Education Association.

 In the ad, the organizations issue a call-to-action to the nation to “Fulfill the Promise” of the landmark decision by supporting equitable implementation of the Common Core State Standards and quote former U.S. Supreme Court Chief Justice Earl Warren’s opinion from May 17, 1954: